qiweiii/svelte-in-action/Readme.md

+## Examples in one place

-## Exampels in book sapper in action
+This project contains examples from the book *svelte and sapper in action*

 https://livebook.manning.com/book/svelte-and-sapper-in-action